This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

 Great for birthdays or special events by themselves, or on a sweet/candy buffet…

 nu-tell- a me what you think on Facebook or Instagram… You can find my pages under “Cheftini”.

 Nutella Krispy Crunch Balls

-- when sheet is full place in the freezer for 15 minutes or until firm
+- When the sheet pan is full, place it in the freezer for 15 minutes or until firm.

 Store in a cool area or keep in the fridge.